arcanis/typanion/README.md

 Compared to [yup](https://github.com/jquense/yup), Typanion has a better inference support for TypeScript + supports `isOneOf`.
 Its functional API makes it very easy to tree shake, which is another bonus (although the library isn't very large in itself).

+## Documentation

+Check the website for our documentation: [mael.dev/typanion](https://mael.dev/typanion/).

 ## Usage

 First define a schema using the builtin operators: